priyaamilineni/Problem-Set-4/README.md

          Number of people

-         Count of people in each ethnographic group
+         Count of people in each ethnic group

+         Primary Key: Count Participants
+         Foreign Key: Whites

     I’m organizing the tables this way because sex and ethnic group are different types of demographic information, so it may make more sense